fyate/legal-terms-dictionary/README.md

 * **Exact Match:** Enter the full Italian term you are looking for (e.g., `Legge`).
 * **Partial Match:** Enter the beginning of the term followed by an asterisk and a space (e.g., `Violenza *`).
 * **Exit:** Type `exit` to close the application.

-*
+## Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/fyate/legal-terms-dictionary/blob/main/LICENSE) file for details.